babylonchain/babylonchain.github.io/docs/modules/btclightclient.md

 ---
 id: btclightclient
-sidebar_label: BTC Light Client
+sidebar_label: BTC Light Client Module
 hide_table_of_contents: true
 ---

 # BTC Light Client Module

-📗 Learn what the Babylon BTC Light Client Module is and how it operates.
+Learn what the Babylon BTC Light Client Module is and how it operates.

 ---